starkdmi/whats_json/README.md

 - [ ] Config - allow to set less locales, date and time formats, optionally disable date processing

 ## Why
-There is a lot of packages on Github which parse WhatsApp _chat.txt files but many of them are too simple and do not cover every edge case due to simplicity.
+There is a lot of packages on Github which parse WhatsApp _chat.txt files but many of them are too simple and do not cover every edge case.
 The good one is [whatsapp-chat-parser](https://github.com/Pustur/whatsapp-chat-parser) while it still do not divide messages by attachment types, do not detects text system messages and is written in Node.js, which doesn't suit my needs.

 ## More info
 **Size** - Source code is about 100KB uncompressed, while the [patterns.dart](https://github.com/starkdmi/whats_json/blob/main/lib/src/patterns.dart) is ~75KB due to all unicode characters from every translations